B-UMMI/chewBBACA_tutorial/README.md

 `chewBBACA.py ExtractCgMLST -i alleleCallMatrix_cg.tsv -o cgMLST_completegenomes -p 0.95`

 Now the file `cgMLST_completegenomes/cgMLST.tsv` can be concatenated with the allele call result from the 680 genomes `results_all/results_20180202T112710/results_alleles.tsv`.
+Replace the (timestamp) with the appropriate value.

+`chewBBACA.py JoinProfiles -p1 results_cg/results_(timestamp)/cgMLST_completegenomes/cgMLST.tsv -p2 results_all/results_20180202T112710/results_alleles.tsv -o cgMLST_all.tsv`

 The concatenated file can be found at `analysis_all/cgMLST_all.tsv`.

 The new concatenated file was analyzed in order to assess the cgMLST allele quality attribution for all the genomes.